-Early Childhood Professional Experience 3: Using Data to Inform Teaching and Learning
+Primary Professional Experience 3: Evaluating Learning

-The third professional experience involves a three-week full-time block placement in a junior primary setting.
-The focus for this professional experience is on all aspects of learning and teaching in this environment.
-During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all education activities and administrative duties.
-Pre-service teachers are to continue to develop understanding, through discussion and observation, of the varied nature of the early childhood educator's role.
+The third professional experience involves a four-week full-time block placement.
+The focus for this professional experience is on all aspects of assessment and to consolidate planning and teaching skills.
+During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+Pre-service teachers are to continue to develop understanding, through discussion and observation, of the varied nature of the teacher's role.
 Emphasis continues to be on supporting pre-service teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
 During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.